Transfer Learning in Customer Service Automation

 2. Learning from limited data: cracking the data problem in customer service AI

 More interestingly, by being able to apply ways of thinking from one task to another, transfer learning unlocks deep learning potential from smaller datasets.
-This is called fine tuning from a warm restart.
+This is called fine-tuning from a warm restart.

 Let’s go through an example together: as we said earlier, humans develop basic knowledge (how to sit, how to balance) of riding a motorcycle from riding a bike.
 It’s a similar case with AI customer service.
 Each time our AI is trained on a new customer service use case, e.g. adding eCommerce to a Telco and Travel portfolio, it’s previous experience in identifying customer problems in other industries elevate its accuracy with the new case.
-As such, as we scale at ultimate.ai, we get better at using less and less data to achieve higher and higher accuracy levels.
+As such, as we scale at ultimate.ai, we get better at using less and fewer data to achieve higher and higher accuracy levels.
 In fact, we’ve been able to deploy with clients at near-launch of their chat/email customer service.
 To give a sense of this impact, we’ve been able to build trained AI on <500 conversations, which has gone on to support agents with real-time reply suggestions and automation of repetitive questions at the rate of 10,000+ conversations a month.

 Stay in the loop